mebaysan/Django-Custom-JWT-Authentication-Backend/README.md

 - `python manage.py load_countries_states`
   - Loads countries and states data by parsing a JSON from web.
   - You can inspect the [`load_countries_states.py`](src/apps/management/management/commands/load_countries_states.py) file.

+# Postman

+You can easily import [Postman collection](postman/endpoints-collection.json) into Postman and test the project.